 Manufacturing is the sector in which the apparel industry is most unethical towards people and animals.
 We believe both must be treated with dignity and respect.

-Our wool comes from two sources.
+Our wool yarn comes from two sources.
 Biella Yarns by Sudwolle and Filiatura Papi Fabio.
-Both carry certifications for environmental friendly manufacturing process ( including good animal husbandry) and sites, such as Oeko-Tex Standard 100plus and DETOX Greenpeace.
+Both carry certifications for environmentally friendly manufacturing processes ( including good animal husbandry) and facilities, such as Oeko-Tex Standard 100plus and DETOX Greenpeace.

 In addition to making a product that contributes to a healthier environment, we want to contribute to building stronger and healthier communities.
 Every product we sell is made in the US, keeping jobs at home and members of our communities gainfully employed.

 Our sweaters are manufactured in sunny California, in a factory with decades long experience in making top quality products for the luxury market, all on state of the art energy efficient machines.

 All of our other styles, that require any kind of sewing, from t-shirts to coats, are made in New York city, where we are.
 This way, we are involved in the precess on a daily basis and work with the sewers directly to ensure the best possible quality.
 It also helps us rest easier knowing how the workers are treated and the working conditions provided.

 For all our printed fabric needs, we use the services of energy efficient, state of the art digital printers with patented 100% biodegradable, water-based, non-toxic inks.
 Because color is applied directly to the fabric, and requires no pre or post-treatment, water and waste are completely removed from the process.